(This article was last updated on October 30, 2016)

 Long-term Benefits for Beneficiaries

 If you’re wondering whether your Medicare plan qualifies as minimum essential coverage under the law, then don’t worry.
 Medicare Part A counts as minimum coverage, so you won’t have to enroll in any additional insurance to meet the law’s requirement.
-However, Part B alone does not count as having minimum coverage.
+However, Part B alone does not count as minimum coverage.
 If all you have is Part B, then you may have to pay the individual shared responsibility fee unless you get appropriate coverage.

 Changes to the Medicare program may feel unnecessary, especially if you suddenly notice a price increase that you weren’t expecting or find out that certain medications will no longer be covered under the same cost tier.
 However, Medicare costs a lot of money to administer.
 Funding cuts to less efficient portions of Medicare coverage will help extend the program for future generations.
-Baby Boomers, who have already started retiring and will continue to do so over the next decade, represent a substantial portion of the future beneficiary pool.
+Baby Boomers, who have already started retiring and will continue to do so in large numbers over the next decade, represent a substantial portion of the future beneficiary pool.

 (This article was last updated on October 1, 2014)